VolunteerMD/VolunteerMD-Website/README.md

 ## Welcome to the VolunteerMD Website

-VolunteerMD is a clinical volunteering portal designed to help aspiring medical students easily find and apply to patient-oriented volunteer opportunities.
+VolunteerMD is a volunteering portal designed to help aspiring medical students easily find and apply to patient-oriented volunteer opportunities.

 Some features include
 - Filter clinical volunteering opportunities by subject, location, and time commitment